versia-pub/server/docs/setup/nix.md

 ### Configuration Options

 - `enable`: Whether to enable the service.
 Default: `true`.
-- `dataDir`: The directory where the data will be stored.
-Default: `/var/lib/versia-server`.
 - `user`: The user under which the service will run.
 Default: `versia-server`.
 - `group`: The group under which the service will run.
 Default: `versia-server`.
 - `nodes`: A set of nodes to run.
 Each node can have its own configuration overrides, which will be merged with the default configuration.
 You must have at least one of each type (`api` and `worker`).